mtsknn/AutoHotkey/README.md

 But no more!
-Now I can keep the US layout active 100% of the time while still being able to write Finnish conveniently.
+Now I can keep the US layout active 100% of the time while still being able to write Finnish comfortably.

 I have tried many different hotstrings for typing ä's and ö's, but the above hostrings seem to be the most ergonomic and comfortable for me.